LianPerez/DataSci_COVID19/README.md

 ## How to run this project:

-As with other `.ipynb` files, the notebook comprising this project can be downloaded and run in [Google Colab](https://colab.research.google.com/) or other platforms capable of supporting and opening Python notebooks.
+As with other `.ipynb` files, the notebook comprising this project can be downloaded and run in [Google Colab](https://colab.research.google.com/) or other platforms capable of supporting and opening Jupyter notebooks.